vg615/IndivPhaseWork/README.md

              |END
 ```

-Supposed to tokenise operands only.

-This is all that's required for Operands detection (Opcode detection is already given).
+Supposed to tokenise Operands only (Opcode detection is already given).

 ###### Where:
 - ```WriteB``` is to detect ```!``` , which means we write back the final memory address into the base register, Rn.